 Various old stamps including my trip to Europe, when I landed at Schiphol in 2005.

 I generally travel with my passport in a travel wallet where I have my elite cards and drink chits.
-I almost always have it with me even on domestic trips.
+It’s almost always have with me even on domestic trips.
 I got the United tulip branded wallet as a gift at events around a flight with Captain Denny Flanagan.

-I really have no need to travel with my old passport anymore since most of the visas have expired, except for my Turkey E-visa.
+There is really have need to travel with my old passport anymore since most of the visas have expired, except for my Turkey E-visa.
 I only have a few more months of validity with that, and I have no current plans to visit again in that time frame.